 I don't post a ton of pictures of myself on my blog.
 There are criteria, you know.
 I have to look perfect, or near to it.
 If I don't, well then, you're not going to see that picture!
-But, I'm bucking up, and today I'm posting this picture, which I had Bria take while I was still in my pajamas and hadn't done my hair or brushed my teeth.
+But, I'm bucking up, and today I'm posting this picture, which I had Bria take while I was still in my polar bear fleece pajamas and hadn't done my hair or brushed my teeth.
 I purposely sat next to the unfolded laundry pile that has been on my couch for two days.
-Today, I am protesting Perfection and I'm joining in Brene' Brown's Perfect Protest. .
+Today, I am joining in Brene' Brown's Perfect Protest and protesting perfection.

-When we were at the Chicago Symphony last weekend, I read the interview with the maestro that was in the program.
+When we were at the Chicago Symphony last weekend, I read the interview with the maestro (not my Maestro, but the maestro conducting in Chicago!) that was in the program.
 I was incredibly struck by one thing he said and I couldn't stop thinking about it.
 So much so that I immediately posted it on my Facebook page and have been trying to call it to mind whenever I feel the anxiety about not having the perfect house or being the perfect wife and mother.

 He was asked a question about how he felt when his orchestra didn't play perfectly, and his answer went like this: